-What made Chris Benoit such a popular figure in American Professional Wrestling was that, at 5’11 220 lbs, he wasn’t some larger than life superhero.
+What made Chris Benoit such a popular figure in Wrestling was, at 5’11 220 lbs, he wasn’t larger than life.
 What made the WCW a success- along with the New World Order- was its promotion of a weight class outside of heavyweight and a more realistic, technical approach to wrestling.
 It’s important to note the climate of professional wrestling at the time Benoit rose to fame.
 In the mid-90s the WWF was more focused on the theatrics and heavyweight gladiators of the professional wrestling world.
-WCW’s breaking from the norm allowed the new kid on the block to challenge for pro wrestling supremacy and few embodied the WCW approach better than Benoit.
+WCW breaking from the norm allowed the new kids on the block to challenge for pro wrestling supremacy.
+Few embodied the WCW approach better than Benoit.

 I don’t know how wrestling works nowadays, or how it worked in 2007 for that matter.
-On June 11 Benoit was drafted from SmackDown! to ECW as part of the 2007 WWE draft and was slated to fight for the ECW World Championship at Vengeance on June 24.
+SmackDown drafted Benoit to ECW on June 11 as part of the 2007 WWE draft.
+They slated him to fight for the ECW World Championship at Vengeance on June 24.
 The Pegasus Kid would not make the event.
-The day before the event, June 23, Benoit called fellow wrestler and close friend Chavo Guerrero telling him his wife and son were ill with food poisoning and that he was working to reschedule his flight to the event.
+The day before the event, June 23, Benoit called fellow wrestler and close friend Chavo Guerrero telling him his wife and son were ill with food poisoning.
+Benoit said he was working to reschedule his flight to the event.
 Guerrero would later say something sounded off during the phone call.

-On June 25, 2007, police entered Benoit’s home in Fayetteville, Georgia after the WWE requested a “welfare check” due to Benoit missing the Vengeance events without notifying the company.
-The officers discovered the bodies of Chris, his wife Nancy, and their 7-year-old son Daniel each with a Bible placed nearby.
-It was determined that over a three-day period, Benoit had killed his wife and son before committing suicide.
-Nancy had been bound before the killing while Daniel was found with Xanax in his system and was likely unconscious before Chris took his life.
+On June 25, 2007, police entered Benoit’s home in Fayetteville, Georgia after the WWE requested a “welfare check” due to Benoit missing the Vengeance event without notifying the company.
+The officers discovered the bodies of Chris, his wife Nancy, and their 7-year-old son Daniel.
+A Bible placed nearby each of them.
+Over a three-day period, Benoit had killed his wife and son before committing suicide.
+Chris bound Nancy before the killing.
+They found Xanax in Daniel’s system, likely rendering him unconscious before Chris took his life.
 After the double murders, Benoit hanged himself on his lat pulldown machine.
-Both Chris and Nancy were found with Xanax, hydrocodone, and hydromorphone in their systems at therapeutic levels.
+Toxicology reports found Xanax, hydrocodone, and hydromorphone in Chris and Nancy at therapeutic levels.